exercism/rust/exercises/practice/pangram/.articles/performance/content.md

 # Performance

-In this approach, we'll find out how to most efficiently determine if a string is a Pangram in C#.
+In this approach, we'll find out how to most efficiently determine if a string is a Pangram in Rust.

 The [approaches page][approaches] lists four  idiomatic approaches to this exercise: